mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             }
         }
         ```
-    * EventLoop is powered by exactly one Thread that never changes,
-      and tasks (Runnable or Callable) can be submitted directly to EventLoop implementations
+    * EventLoop is powered by exactly one Thread that never changes, and tasks (Runnable or Callable) can be submitted
-      for immediate or scheduled execution
+    directly to EventLoop implementations for immediate or scheduled execution
-    * Depending on the configuration and
-      the available cores, multiple EventLoops may be created in order to optimize resource
+    * Depending on the configuration and the available cores, multiple EventLoops may be created in order to optimize
-      use, and a single EventLoop may be assigned to service multiple Channels
+    resource use, and a single EventLoop may be assigned to service multiple Channels
-    * Netty’s EventLoop, while it extends ScheduledExecutorService, defines
-      only one method, parent()
+    * Netty’s EventLoop, while it extends ScheduledExecutorService, defines only one method, parent()
-      * is
-        intended to return a reference to the EventLoopGroup to which the current Event-
+      * is intended to return a reference to the EventLoopGroup to which the current EventLoop implementation instance
-        Loop implementation instance belongs
+      belongs
-    * Events and tasks are executed in FIFO (firstin-
+    * Events and tasks are executed in FIFO (firstinfirst-out) order
-      first-out) order
 * I/O and event handling in Netty 4
-    * events triggered by I/O operations flow through a
-      ChannelPipeline that has one or more installed ChannelHandlers
+    * events triggered by I/O operations flow through a ChannelPipeline that has one or more installed ChannelHandlers
-    * The method calls
-      that propagate these events can then be intercepted by the ChannelHandlers and the
+    * The method calls that propagate these events can then be intercepted by the ChannelHandlers and the events
-      events processed as required
+    processed as required
-    * Therefore, in Netty 4 all I/O operations and events are handled
-      by the Thread that has been assigned to the EventLoop
+    * Therefore, in Netty 4 all I/O operations and events are handled by the Thread that has been assigned to the
+    EventLoop
 * Task scheduling
-    * A common use case is to send a heartbeat message to a
-      remote peer to check whether the connection is still alive
+    * A common use case is to send a heartbeat message to a remote peer to check whether the connection is still alive
-      * If there is no response, you
-        know you can close the channel
+        * If there is no response, you know you can close the channel
-    * The ScheduledExecutorService implementation has limitations, such as the fact that
+    * The ScheduledExecutorService implementation has limitations, such as the fact that extra threads are created as
-      extra threads are created as part of pool management
+    part of pool management
     * Scheduling a task with EventLoop
         ```
         Channel ch = ...